Federated API management with workspaces

 The following is a sample workflow for creating and using a workspace.

 1. A central API platform team that manages the API Management instance creates a workspace and assigns permissions to workspace collaborators using RBAC roles - for example, permissions to create or read resources in the workspace.
+A workspace-scoped API gateway is also created for the workspace.

 2. A central API platform team uses DevOps tools to create a DevOps pipeline for APIs in that workspace.